-Nature Ninja and I haven’t done much hiking together this winter, but we finally hooked up last weekend and bagged another winter 4,000 footer named East Osceola.
-While we’ve both climbed this peak before, we’ve never climbed it from the Greeley Ponds side of the Osceola Ridge, or experienced the 45% grade from this side.
+My frequent hiking partner and I haven’t done much hiking together this winter, but we finally hooked up last weekend and bagged another winter 4,000 footer named East Osceola.
+While we’ve both climbed this peak before, we’ve never climbed it from the Greeley Ponds side of the Osceola Ridge or experienced its 45% grade.

 Although we’d both studied the map the night before and knew there were some steep bits, I don’t think we really put two and two together until we started kicking steps for the last mile of the ascent.
 The White Mountain Guide says that this is one of the steepest trails in all of the White Mountains region, and I wouldn’t dispute that.

 We’d left our snowshoes in the car, under the assumption the trail would be broken out and packed.
 It was broken out, but pretty soft and really borderline.
-Nature Ninja put on a pair of Hillsound Trail Crampons, but I just bare booted it.
+My partner put on a pair of Hillsound Trail Crampons, but I just bare booted it.
 I’ve been doing that a lot more this year to save energy on ascents.
 It makes a real difference.

-About a mile from the summit the trail got very, very steep and we started to encounter ice covered rock.
-I backed down a bit to “level trail”, put on my step-in crampons, took out my ice axe, and switched with Ninja to lead.
+About a mile from the summit the trail got very, very steep and we started to encounter ice-covered rock.
+I backed down a bit to “level trail”, put on my step-in crampons, took out my ice axe, and switched to lead.
 I reckon we were at about 3,200 ft elevation at this point, notable because this was the level of the fog/cloud cover.
 This was going to be a viewless hike.

 As I climbed, I noticed that someone, it looked like a solo climber, had been up this way before us, also wearing crampons.
 Judging by the freshness of the spike marks, I figured they were not that far ahead of us.